Back to Blog

 (Don’t bristle at this– adults do too.
 Raise your hand if you screen calls and prefer to text instead!
 Or, as Steven Martin and Martin Short observe about younger generations in one of my favorite shows, Only Murders in the Building: “They don’t like it when you call!”

-But at the same time, Sylvie had seen me working on my book (preorder here!) and had accompanied me on my trip to New York in April, attending the talk I gave at a school and getting interviewed with me for a documentary about screentime and mental health (amazing to hear her insights).
+But at the same time, Sylvie had seen me working on my book (order here!) and had accompanied me on my trip to New York in April, attending the talk I gave at a school and getting interviewed with me for a documentary about screentime and mental health (amazing to hear her insights).
 And these experiences, plus our continued conversations at home, meant that while she probably still technically wanted a phone…she has kind of stopped asking.

 Secretly, I was thrilled.
 But I also wanted her to be able to connect with her friends.
 (And this is something I hear about from parents all the time– “My kid is left out of text threads because she doesn’t have her own phone!”).